GreninjaBoy23D/Capstone-Respiretory/docs/candidate-b.md

 - **Date and length:** <2026-09-03, minutes>
 - **Three verbatim quotes:**
   1. "<I could see even myself using that, I have used a plugin in GarageBand.>"
-  2. "<I could see that being usefull if you want a certain sounds.>"
+  2. "I could see that being usefull if you want a certain sounds."
 - **The workaround they already use:** <GarageBand>
 - **Full write-up:** `docs/interviews/<YYYY-MM-DD>-<initials>.md`